ect123/reveal-ubc/README.md

 - a dark blue UBC logo in the bottom left corner of all slides.
 - UBC [common look and feel colours](https://clf.ubc.ca/design-specifications/#colours) for text
 - a <code>div</code> class <code>"image-slide"</code> for using text on top of beautiful photos of UBC.
+- a new folder <code>img</code> with two large photos of campus from the [UBC Brand and Marketing Flickr](https://www.flickr.com/photos/134760388@N08/) account

 See the demo here: [https://evan.town/reveal-ubc/](https://evan.town/reveal-ubc/)